mantidproject/mantid/dev-docs/source/MVPTutorial/Matplotlib.rst

 This view will exist alongside with the view from the exercise.
 So we will need to call it something different, such as PlotView.

-The View has the following imports:
+The view has the following imports:

 .. code-block:: python

     from __future__ import (absolute_import, division, print_function)
-    import PyQt4.QtGui as QtGui
+    from qtpy import QtWidgets, QtCore, QtGui
-    import PyQt4.QtCore as QtCore
     import matplotlib.pyplot as plt

     from matplotlib.backends.backend_qt4agg import FigureCanvasQTAgg as FigureCanvas